r-shafi/grocery-store-dbms/README.md

 - Ordering System: Users can browse products, add items to their cart, and place orders.
 - Cart Management: Users can view their cart, remove items, and apply discounts.
-- Contact Information: Users can view and edit their contact information.

 ### Public Routes